Renter energy disclosure

 How to read your energy cost report

-1. Make sure the report is for the correct building by verifying the address and characteristics
+1. Verify the address and building characteristics to make sure the report is for the correct building

 3. Multiply the monthly per bedroom and per square foot costs by 12 (for twelve months in a year) and by the unit’s number of bedrooms or square feet to determine historical yearly energy costs for a similar-sized unit.